solids4foam/solids4foam/tutorials/solids/thermoelasticity/hotSphere/README.md

 ---

-# Delving deeper
+# Delving Deeper

 ---

-If you would like to learn more about the case, then please continue; if not, how about you check out **my second tutorial (LINK TO BE ADDED)**.
+If you would like to learn more about the case, then please continue; if not, how about you check out [my second tutorial](./tutorial2.md).

 ---

-## Case structure
+## Case Structure

 The case structure follows the typical OpenFOAM case structure:
 ```